GPrimola/fuel_consuming_analyzer/README.md

 # Fuel Consuming Analyzer
-Adroid app for fuel stats.
+Android app for fuel stats.

 This app helps you to track refuel information, like mileage, fuel price, refuel cost, etc.